niiccnm/TokiKanri/README.md

 - **Media Programs**: Add or remove programs that should be considered media players.
 - **Require Media Playback**: Only track time for media programs when media is actually playing.
 - **Dark Mode**: Toggle between light and dark themes.
+- **Check for Updates**: Manually check for new versions of the application.
+- **Media API Status**: Shows the current status of the Windows Media Control API.

 ### Media Mode
 Media Mode is designed for tracking time spent watching videos or listening to music.
 When enabled: